thomassrour/katacoda-scenarios/new-scenario-template/step1.md

 We will now see an example.

-Let us try to create a new Ubuntu image, and to install some packages on it that a normal image might use (vim, curl and dnsutil) , first without paying attention to the number of instructions we use, then by minimizing it.
+Let us try to create a new Ubuntu image, and to install some packages on it that a normal image used for development might use (vim, curl and dnsutil) , first without paying attention to the number of instructions we use, then by minimizing it.
 First, go into the `First_Try` package, and add the following to the Dockerfile

 ```